Quantum-mutnauQ/Fast_Reader_GTK/README.md

 - Font and size
 - Reading progress in the text

-Used to highlight which words took a particularly long time and which were read quickly.
+used to highlight which words took a particularly long time and which were read quickly.

+In the "Advanced settings for time-based next word", you can extend the display time for longer words.
+Here, you can set the duration of the time and from how many characters this time should be used.
+Additionally, you can also specify a delay at the start, so that the first word remains on the screen for a longer period.

 - **Customizable Settings**: Tailor your reading experience by adjusting settings like background color, text color, font size, and display of progress indicators.
 - **Text Input**: Easily input text into the application through a dedicated text entry field.